 JP Morgan Chase Precious Metals Traders in Decade Long Price Manipulation Scheme

-Evidence was presented during that trial that Smith placed an average of 20 spoofed orders a day over a 3 year period which accounted for 38,000 trades.
+Evidence was presented during that trial that Smith placed an average of 20 spoofed orders a day over a 3-year period, which accounted for 38,000 trades.

 Details provided by the DOJ show that the convicted JP Morgan employees were well compensated for their crimes.